qewryy/qewryy/README.md

 ### 👋 Hi there! 👋
-I'm a new backend developer using Spring.
+I'm a new backend developer using Spring.💻

-I'm trying to study all the skills I need in the field.
+I'm trying to study all the skills I need in the field.📖

 My hobby is playing games and working out.🎮🦾

-My goal is to become a professional.🧐
+My goal is to become a professional.🏁🧐

 <!--
 **qewryy/qewryy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.